qwyt/HomeCreditDefaultRisk/Readme.md

 #### Feature Selection and Aggregation

-Feature Tools DFS is used for feature engineering in combination with manual aggregations.
+Feature Tools DFS was  used for feature engineering in combination with manual aggregations.
 Currently, these include:

 - bureau.csv
 - previous_application.csv